pzzd/gsa-jquery/README.md

 #### Set up search results page
 1. Build a page that will show search results.

-2. Link to the following files on the new page. default style sheet
+2. Link to the following files on the new page.
+Change the paths if you are using local copies of the files.

+default style sheet
 ```
 <link href="//webresourcesdev.uchicago.edu/js/jquery.numberpager.css" rel="stylesheet" type="text/css" />